cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 **Performance Highlights:**

-- Demonstrated speed up of up to ~20x vs an equivalent VisIt CPU expression, including transfer of data arrays to and from the GPU.
+- Demonstrated runtimes up to ~20 times faster vs an equivalent VisIt CPU expression, including transfer of data arrays to and from the GPU.

-- Demonstrated use in a distributed-memory parallel setting, processing a 24 billion zone rectilinear mesh using 256 GPUs on 128 nodes of LLNL’s Edge cluster.
+- Demonstrated use in a distributed-memory parallel setting, processing a 24 billion cell rectilinear mesh using 256 GPUs on 128 nodes of LLNL’s Edge cluster.

 Python, PLY, PyOpenCL, and VisIt's Python Expression capability allowed us to create and test this framework with a much faster turn around time than would have been possible using C/C++ APIs.
 Also, since the bulk of the processing was executed on GPUs, we were able to demonstrate impressive speedups.

 Conclusion
 ---------------------------
-In this paper we have presented an overview of the various roles that Python plays in VisIt's software infrastructure and a few examples of visualization and analysis use cases enabled by Python in VisIt.
-Python has long been an asset to VisIt as the foundation of VisIt's scripting language.
-We have recently extended our infrastructure to enable custom application development and low-level mesh processing algorithms in Python.
+In this paper, we presented an overview of several roles that Python plays in VisIt's software infrastructure and a few examples of visualization and analysis use cases enabled by Python in VisIt.
+Python has been an asset to VisIt as the foundation of VisIt's scripting language since 2001.
+This paper outlined recent extensions to VisIt's infrastructure that enable custom application development and low-level mesh processing algorithms in Python.

 For future work, we are refactoring VisIt's component infrastructure to better support unified process Python UI clients.
 We also hope to provide more example scripts to help developers bootstrap custom Python applications that embed VisIt.
 We plan to extend our Python Filter Runtime to allow users to write new Databases and Operators in Python.
 We would also like to provide new base classes for Python Queries and Expressions that encapsulate the VTK to *ndarray* wrapping process, allowing users to write streamlined scripts using NumPy.